romcal/romcal/docs/general-usage.md

 ### `outputOptionalMemorials`

-- `true`: in the romcal output, also includes optional celebrations and commemorations that could be celebrated on each day (in addition to the weekday).
+- `true`: in the romcal output, also includes optional liturgical days and commemorations that could be celebrated on each day (in addition to the weekday).
-- `false`: romcal output strictly one celebration per day, according to the calendar definitions and the missal rules.
-So you will get exactly 365 celebrations within a Gregorian scope (366 in leap years).
+- `false`: romcal output strictly one liturgical day per date, according to the calendar definitions and the missal rules.
+So you will get exactly 365 liturgical days within a Gregorian scope (366 in leap years).

 Defaults to `false`.